Shanghai Surprise: Production

-In November 1985 it was announced Madonna and then newlywed husband Sean Penn had signed to do Shanghai Surprise with principal photography set to begin in Macau and Hong Kong by January 1986.
+In November 1985, it was announced Madonna and then newlywed husband Sean Penn had signed to do Shanghai Surprise with principal photography set to begin in Macau and Hong Kong by January 1986.
 Due to the high profile status of the stars' real life relationship, by the second day of filming the production was often inundated with photographers to the point Penn demanded the film's publicist be fired and replaced.
 According to co-star Richard Griffiths:

 Sean Penn always had an ace of trumps up his sleeve.
 He'd play his ace of trumps, win the trick and then put it back up his sleeve and then when the next drama was played, he'd pull out his ace of trumps again.
 And the ace of trumps was this: in Madonna's contract, and Penn was very sore about this because he saw himself as the star of the movie, there was a clause and it said Madonna shall have the casting approval of her leading man.
-In other words, "If you don't do what I say," says Penn, "I quit, and if I quit, she won't agree with any other guy playing my part because, hey, she's my wife, and you don't have a movie, so go and f*ck yourselves.
+In other words, "If you don't do what I say," says Penn, "I quit, and if I quit, she won't agree with any other guy playing my part because, hey, she's my wife, and you don't have a movie, so go and fuck yourselves.
 Do as I say or I'm out of here."
 Boy, did he know how to manipulate that situation with Madonna.

+Finance was raised from HandMade Films which previously had limited itself to making lower budgeted British movies.
+Filmink called it "an attempt to make an old ‘30s style Hollywood movie: not a bad idea, just with inappropriate stars, director and script."

 The press frenzy led Madonna and Penn to isolate themselves from the production when not on set, which created tension with the crew.
-"Sean and Madonna weren’t being very nice to the crew," Harrison later explained.
+"Sean and Madonna weren’t being very nice to the crew," George Harrison later explained.
 "It's hard work, dragging equipment round places where it's freezing cold for hours—and, while she's in a warm trailer, they're trying to drink a cup of tea to keep warm, and a little 'Hello, good morning, how are you?' goes a long way under those circumstances."
 Their discontent led some crew members to spread gossip to the tabloid reporters on the scene, further inflaming the hostility between the press and the stars.

 Harrison even reluctantly flew to Hong Kong to try and smooth things over between the cast, crew, and press.
 Jim Goddard's initial cut of the film was rejected by executives at MGM, and Goddard’s attempts to find alternative distribution were fruitless resulting in his return to MGM.
 Prior to release both Madonna and Penn attempted to distance themselves from the film with the two insisting their likenesses be removed from the tie-in novel from Viking Press a few days before it was set to hit printers.